omeka/Documentation/source/Reference/hooks/<model>_browse_sql.rst

     The select object

 ``array`` params
-    The parameters being used to build the select object
+    The parameters being used to build the select object.
+For web requests, GET parameters and Zend routing params will appear in this array.
+For internal queries, the params here will be the ones passed to :php:meth:`Omeke_Db_Table::findBy`.

 ********